Open under the rules and regulations of the Louise Pettus Archives and Special Collections

 Dr. Dorothy Moser Medlin (1931 Monroe, NC--2011, Rock Hill, SC) was both a Winthrop Undergraduate (1949-1953) and a member of Winthrop's faculty in the Modern Language Department (1964-1988).
 She was also honored by this institution as a Distinguished Professor in 1985.

-Dr. Medlin was considered to be the world's foremost authority on the French Philosopheand writer, Abbé André Morellet (1727-1819).
+Dr. Medlin was considered to be the world's foremost authority on the French Philosophe, historian, economist and writer, Abbé André Morellet (1727-1819).
 She published numerous articles on him including the three-volume edition of his correspondence, which she co-edited with Jean-Claude David and Paul LeClerc, Lettres d’André Morellet (Oxford: Voltaire Foundation, 1991–1996).
 She completed the present electronic edition of the Lettres shortly before her death on 30 July 2011.
 In addition to the Lettres, Dorothy Medlin also published, with Jeff Merrick, André Morellet (1727–1819) in the Republic of Letters and the French Revolution (New York: P. Lang, 1995), and André Morellet: Texts and Contexts(Oxford: Voltaire Foundation, 2003) as well as a posthumously published critical edition of Morellet’s Mémoires sur le XVIIIe siècle et sur la Revolution (Ferney-Voltaire: Centre internationale d’étude du XVIIIe siècle, 2013) edited with Kathleen Hardesty Doig.

-Dr Medlin was very involved in her local church, St John's United Methodist Church (Rock Hill, SC), with Friends of Dacus Library, raising beagles and was survived by her partner of 47 years, Jeanne LeHardy, who was also on the faculty at Winthrop.
+Dr Medlin was very involved in her local church, St John's United Methodist Church (Rock Hill, SC), with the Friends of Dacus Library, raising beagles and was survived by her partner of 47 years, Jeanne LeHardy, who was also on the faculty at Winthrop.

 Scope and Content Note